unixpariah/ssb/README.md

 # ssb - Simple and hacky status bar

-Ssb is a simple status bar for wayland (with plans of adding x11 support) written in rust.
+Ssb is a simple status bar for wayland written in rust.

 ## Dependencies